TimothyElder/timothyelder.hugo/content/plaintext/winodws-instructions.md

 ## Windows Installation

 First a moment for evangelism.
-Windows is far and away the most popular operating system in the world for desktops and laptops, with 76% of the [global market share](https://gs.statcounter.com/os-market-share/desktop/worldwide/#monthly-202208-202209-bar), followed by macOs (16%) and then Linux (5%).
-Pretty much everyone has a working familiarity with Windows, and what more it is meant to be user friendly for the average person.
+Windows is far and away the most popular operating system in the world for desktops and laptops, with 76% of the [global market share](https://gs.statcounter.com/os-market-share/desktop/worldwide/#monthly-202208-202209-bar), followed by macOS (16%) and then Linux (5%).
+Pretty much everyone has a working familiarity with Windows, and what more it is meant to be user-friendly for the average person.
 But Windows offers a much more What You See Is What You Get Approach to computing.
 Window's user-friendliness comes at the cost of controlling every part of your operating system.

 Yes, Apple products are more cost prohibitive than products that use Windows, and Linux can be intimidating as it has comparatively less support than the more popular alternatives.
-With those caveats, macOs and Linux (both UNIX based operating systems) are comparatively better development platforms for the kind of computing tasks we will be covering in this workshop.
-For one, their file structure is much more intuitive and includes fewer redundancies, so finding where to install the software we are working with is going to be achieved much quicker on macOs or Linux than on Windows.
+With those caveats, macOS and Linux (both UNIX based operating systems) are comparatively better development platforms for the kind of computing tasks we will be covering in this workshop.
+For one, their file structure is much more intuitive and includes fewer redundancies, so finding where to install the software we are working with is going to be achieved much quicker on macOS or Linux than on Windows.
 This is to say that Windows users have a few extra steps in the noble task of switching to plain text but this guide will help you every step of the way.

 ### LaTeX, `pandoc`, and `Git`

 #### LaTeX

-\LaTeX, typically pronounced *lay*-tek or *lah*-tex, is a program for typesetting documents developed in the late 70s.
+$\LaTeX$, typically pronounced *lay*-tek or *lah*-tex, is a program for typesetting documents developed in the late 70s.
 It allows you to create really pretty documents and in particular, documents that include mathematical notation, figures, and tables.
 It can be used to typeset pretty much anything that needs typesetting.

 LaTeX is a pretty big program (around 5GBs) so you will need sufficient space on your hard drive to accommodate it.
 Depending on your system you will need to navigate to the [install page](https://www.latex-project.org/get/#tex-distributions) and pick the version that is appropriate for your OS.
 Follow the installation instructions as you would any other program.
 This takes a little time due to its size.

 #### `pandoc`

 `pandoc` bills itself as a "universal document converter" and can be used to convert files into different formats.
 It was primarily developed to take documents written in [`markdown`](https://en.wikipedia.org/wiki/Markdown) and convert them into other, prettier formats.
-When combined with LaTeX, `pandoc` is a pretty powerful tool and we can use it to write in `markdown` and then simultaneously convert that document into Word, PDF, Tex and HTML.
+When combined with LaTeX, `pandoc` is a pretty powerful tool, and we can use it to write in `markdown` and then simultaneously convert that document into Word, PDF, Tex and HTML.
 It is this software that allows you to integrate your work with your colleagues that might not want to make the shift to a plain text workflow.
 Further, you can actually take in documents in a common format like Word and convert them to plain text.

-Just like for LaTeX above, navigate to the [install page](https://pandoc.org/installing.html), and download the installer appropriate to your OS. `pandoc` is significantly smaller than LaTeX so you should not have an issue installing it.
+Just like for LaTeX above, navigate to the [install page](https://pandoc.org/installing.html), and download the installer appropriate to your OS. `pandoc` is significantly smaller than LaTeX, so you should not have an issue installing it.

 #### `Git` and Github

 Git is a version control system which monitors a directory for changes.
 Think of it as the "Track Changes" option for a Word Document, but it tracks all the changes that occur to a group of files in a directory.
-Git is a program with a command line user interface so you will need to know your way around a terminal to use it.
-It also allows you to take advantage of open source softeware freely available on [Github](https://github.com/).
+Git is a program with a command line user interface, so you will need to know your way around a terminal to use it.
+It also allows you to take advantage of open source software freely available on [Github](https://github.com/).

 GitHub is a website that hosts repositories of software, and if you sign up for a free account, acts like a cloud backup for your projects when they are in plaintext.
 All the software hosted on GitHub can be installed using `Git`, and we will use it to install the templates we are going to be using for our documents.
 Install `Git` [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ### Installing Document Templates

 Now that you have LaTeX and `pandoc` installed you are ready to start using plain text software for your research and writing.
 But if you want to have nicely formatted documents that handle all the bells and whistles that you need for your scientific and social scientific writing then you need to do just a few more steps.
-This is the harder part of the installation process but I will take you step by step through it.
+This is the harder part of the installation process, but I will take you step by step through it.

 #### What are we installing?

 We are going to be installing two collections of files: the first is a set of templates that we use to take in our raw plain text files and typeset them into beautiful PDF, HTML, and (to satisfy your Word dependent colleagues) Word Documents.
 These templates are what `pandoc` uses to make pretty output, but the templates themselves rely upon what are called LaTeX class and style files.
 These are the second collection of files we are installing.
 A quick preview of how to use this software.
-When you are done writing your document or you want to see what it ultimately will look like, you will go to your terminal and tell `pandoc` essentially "take my plain text markdown file and make it into a PDF document" by typing in a few commands.
+When you are done writing your document, or you want to see what it ultimately will look like, you will go to your terminal and tell `pandoc` essentially "take my plain text markdown file and make it into a PDF document" by typing in a few commands.

 `pandoc` then converts the plain text data (the prose, tables, and figures you've written and created) into a PDF using LaTeX as the software to typeset it.
 It isn't the case that LaTeX understands what markdown is, but `pandoc` is super nifty and actually does an intermediate step that you don't see where it converts your markdown formatted plain text file into a LaTeX file before then typesetting it.
 Because these are, strictly speaking, two different processes which are done by two different pieces of software that are talking to one another, we need to install the templates into two different places on your computer, where LaTeX and `pandoc`, respectively, look for files.